-Anticlimax Boss: The Big Bads of both games are relatively easy to handle because of level design.
+- Anticlimax Boss: The Big Bads of both games are relatively easy to handle because of level design.
 The first game's big bad becomes much more climatic if you defeat him properly with the quest item Wand of Silvias.

-In both games, thri-kreen (mantis warriors).
+- In both games, thri-kreen (mantis warriors).
 They're incredibly fast, hard to kill, and have a paralyzing bite that makes it pretty sure one of your meat shields will be incapacitated before having even a chance to strike.
-So tough they are, fighting them one-by-one is actually a less favorable option than facing a swarm of them — then at least you can spam offensive spells more efficiently.
+So tough they are, fighting them one-by-one is actually a less favorable option than facing a swarm of them — at least then you can spam offensive spells more efficiently.

-Porting Disaster: Apparently, a Game Boy Advance cartridge can't hold as much information as a DOS game.
+- Porting Disaster: Apparently, a Game Boy Advance cartridge can't hold as much information as a DOS game.
 Who knew?
 Anyways, the GBA remake of the first game left out all but the four basic character classes and much of the gameplay.
 Instead of the first-person combat of the original, it uses an isometric system like the gold box games.

 - Scrappy Mechanic: The tiles that spin the party around.